neeterapp/web/README.md

 # Neeter - The Next Generation Of Social Networks
-An open source, decentralized and non profit social network powered by AI.
+An open source and decentralized and social network.

-**COMING SOON**
+**IMPORTANT -** This repository currently contains unstable and non optimized code, and it's been tested only on our hardware.
+For self hosting Neeter, please wait until the beta release comes out, which will be optimized for using in any hardware.